olaayman999/lerningNotes/windows event logs/notes.md

 Windows Event Viewer displays the Windows event logs.
 Use this application to view and navigate the logs, search and filter particular types of logs, export logs for analysis, and more.

-Description-critical event ids- explain id and important files- why is it important- usecases- map to mitre tactics
+Description-critical event ids- parameters - explain id and important files- why is it important- usecases- map to mitre tactics

 Event Log Categories: